Drodriguez-9/project_mlops/reports/README.md

 --- We have used two primary GCP services: Google Cloud Compute Engine and Google Cloud Storage (bucket)

-"Google Cloud Storage provides scalable and secure object storage on the cloud.
+Google Cloud Storage provides scalable and secure object storage on the cloud.
 It's used for storing large datasets, with 'buckets' serving as the primary containers for data.
-Users can specify unique bucket names, storage classes, and locations."
+Users can specify unique bucket names, storage classes, and locations.

 As previously mentioned, we set up the dvc configuration to have the data stored in Google Drive.
 However, we wanted to store the data in Google Cloud instead, so we created a bucket.
 To make the data storage process more secure (let's suppose we are working with sensitive data as patients data) we decided to create a service account.

-"Google Cloud Compute Engine offers a service within the Google Cloud Platform for creating, configuring, and scaling virtual machines quickly.
+Google Cloud Compute Engine offers a service within the Google Cloud Platform for creating, configuring, and scaling virtual machines quickly.
 It's cost-effective, secure, and allows for rapid scaling and customization of infrastructure.
-Users can choose the precise zone and region for their data resources, making it suitable for a variety of applications including databases and websites."
+Users can choose the precise zone and region for their data resources, making it suitable for a variety of applications including databases and websites.
 We requested a GPU even though the training was completely doable with local resources.
 The reason being we had the scalability as one of the main goals of the project.   ---

 ### Question 18